uber/Cadence-Docs/src/blog/_posts/2023-11-30-community-spotlight-update-november-2023.md

 ## New Go Samples for Cadence ##

-The Cadence core team is deprecating the old samples for Go and replacing with new V2 samples.
-We have received a lot of feedback that the people are having trouble with old samples, so we will publish a completely new brand of samples first for Go.
+The Cadence core team is deprecating the old samples for Go and replacing them with new version 2 (V2) samples.
+They have received a lot of feedback from the community that people are having trouble with old samples, so are in the process of publishing a completely new set of samples for Go.

 Here are some major changes to the new samples:

-- Easy to use the read.
-New samples will be completely based on CLIs instead of running a binary.
+- Easy to use the read - the new samples will be completely based on CLIs instead of running a binary.
 (This is consistent with current Cadence use experience)
-- Simple and transparent worker configuration.
-(The old samples did not provide user a clear demonstration about the relationship between the worker and workflow themselves)
+- Simple and transparent worker configuration - the old samples did not provide user a clear demonstration about the relationship between the worker and workflow themselves
-- The new samples will help you bootstrap your Cadence workflow much quicker and easier.
+- The new samples will help you bootstrap your Cadence workflow faster and easier.
-- More vivid and self-explanatory.
-(Instead of traditional HelloWorld  type of samples, we try to make thing more interesting and engaging.
-Each sample is trying to simulate a real-life use case to make them more understandable and fun to learn.)
+- More vivid and self-explanatory - instead of the traditional "HelloWorld"  type of samples, we want to make it more interesting and engaging.
+(Each sample will try to simulate a real-life use case to make them more understandable and fun to learn!)

-If you have any questions or have new sample inquires, please reach out to [Chris Qin](https://www.linkedin.com/in/chrisqin0610).
+We hope the community will enjoy these changes.
+If you have any questions or have new an idea for a new sample then please reach out to [Chris Qin](https://www.linkedin.com/in/chrisqin0610).

-The new samples can be found at:
+The new Go samples can be found at:
 -  https://github.com/uber-common/cadence-samples/tree/master/new_samples.

-We will be removing the old samples after new samples are fully refreshed.
+Note that the old samples will be removed once the new samples are fully refreshed.

 ## Cadence Retrospective ##